 Road infrastructure was addressed by stating the aim to increase access to affordable and reliable transport infrastructure despite a lack of a sufficient budget to service provincial roads.
-The Provincial Government, through the Operation Vala Zonke, fixed 23 000m of potholes by using internal road maintenance teams and outsourcing some of the work.
-The government will also continue with the Contractor Development programme as part of developing small contractors to compete in the bigger market, such as the Northern Cape Construction Company.
+The Provincial Government, through the Operation Vala Zonke, fixed

-&lt;sup>5 State of the Province Address (SOPA) by the Premier of the Northern Cape.
+5 State of the Province Address (SOPA) by the Premier of the Northern Cape.